 Despite being part of our cultural heritage, ceremony and ritual are rarely present in our daily lives.
 Significant events

-Ceremonies offer focused care at each stage of womanhood, here I share the journey from pregnancy through to the post-partum period.
+Ceremonies and intentional spaces can offer focused care at every stage of life, here I share the journey from pregnancy through to the post-partum period

-I also offer this space for women's circles as they flow through the transitional seasons of their life ~ Maiden, Mother, Maga, Crone.
+I also offer this space for gathering circles, where there is a desire to mark the flow through the transitional seasons of their life ~ Maiden, Mother, Maga, Crone

 Celebrating the Mother as she moves towards the end of her pregnancy, filled with wonderful rituals that recognise the importance of her emotional health as she prepares for the birth of her baby at a time of deep transition.

 Surrounded by a circle of women this ceremony is a shared one.
 There will be focus on relaxation for the Mother: herbal foot bath, massage, reflexology, positive affirmations and stories shared

 A birth bead line or necklace can be made using beads chosen by each person present, to be kept close at the birth .. a reminder of the feminine strength that surrounds her